gmourant/uni-project-ecse223-w2019/src/ca/mcgill/ecse223/block/view/HowToMakeMyUI.md

 implement that please share.
 - The *Save* and *Load* buttons currently do not do anything.
 - If you want to see a page appear, change the default value of `currentPage` (`Block223MainPage`, line 26) to `Page.adminMenu`.
+- For now, just display errors using Java's `showMessageDialog`.
+I will try to create a custom error box to match our design later but this is not a priority.